CRNA Schools in Nevada

 Apply for Advanced Practice Registered Nurse (APRN) licensure through the Nevada State Board of Nursing.
 You’ll need to provide proof of your CRNA certification, education, and clinical training.

-2. CRNA Programs for Nevada Residents
+2. CRNA Programs in Nevada

-• Program Length: 36 months
+• Program Length: 36 months (full-time)

-• Clinical Hours: Over 2,000 hours
+• Clinical Hours: Over 2,000 hours of supervised clinical experience

-• Tuition: Approximately $50,000 per year
+• Tuition: Approximately $35,000–$40,000 per year for in-state students

 3. What Is the Easiest CRNA School to Get Into?

-• Maintaining a GPA of 3.5 or higher in your BSN program.
+• Maintain a GPA of 3.5 or higher in your BSN program.

-• Gaining 2-3 years of ICU or critical care experience.
+• Gain at least 2–3 years of ICU or critical care experience.

-• Submitting strong recommendation letters and a compelling personal statement.
+• Submit strong recommendation letters and a persuasive personal statement.

 5. Facts, Stats, and Insights